 On July 20, 1867, Hayes resigned his seat in Congress to campaign for the office of Governor of Ohio.
 In November, he won a closely contested election over Democrat Allen G. Thurman by a margin of 2,983 votes out of 484,603 votes cast.
 Ohio voters elected Hayes to a second term as governor in 1869.
 Choosing not to seek a third term, Hayes unsuccessfully ran for a seat in the House of Representatives in 1872.

 Following his failed congressional bid, Hayes moved his family to the Birchard estate in Fremont, Ohio and he briefly retired from politics.
 By 1875, however, he reentered the political arena, and Ohio voters elected him to serve a third term as governor.

 In June 1876, the Republican National Convention met in Cincinnati, Ohio.
 After six votes, the deadlocked delegates could not select a nominee for the office of President of the United States.
 On the seventh vote, Hayes emerged as a dark horse candidate and secured the nomination on June 16.

 In November, Hayes defeated Democrat Samuel J. Tilden in one of the closest and more controversial elections in United States history.
 Although Tilden received more popular votes than Hayes, his total electoral votes were one short of the number he needed to secure the election.
 The Hayes camp challenged the election results in four states (Florida, Louisiana, South Carolina, and Oregon).
 When Congress could not settle the dispute, the members established a nonpartisan electoral commission to determine the winner in the four disputed states.

 The commission declared Hayes the winner in each state.
 In each case, the eight Republican members voted for Hayes, and the seven Democrats voted for Tilden.
 In what became known as the “Compromise of 1877,” and the “Wormley House Bargain,” Hayes became president.
-To secure the victory, Republican leaders made concessions to Democrats that hastened the return of home rule in the South, ordering the occupying Northern troops to return to the North.
+To secure the victory, Republican leaders made concessions to Democrats that hastened the return of home rule in the South.
 Hayes also agreed to appoint a Southerner to his cabinet.
-Upset by the outcome of the election, many Americans, especially Democrats, derisively referred to Hayes as “Rutherfraud B. Hayes” and “His Fraudulency” throughout his presidency.
+Upset by the outcome of the election, Americans, derisively referred to Hayes as “Rutherfraud B. Hayes” and “His Fraudulency” throughout his presidency.